Tyrrrz/CliWrap/Readme.md

 Unlike with the pull-based event stream, this execution model does not involve any back pressure, meaning that the data is pushed to the observer at the rate it becomes available.

-Likewise, if you need to specify custom encoding, you can use one of the available overloads:
+Likewise, if you also need to specify custom encoding, you can use one of the available overloads:

 ```csharp
 var cmdEvents = cmd.Observe(Encoding.UTF8);